 While the VA is the primary source of healthcare treatment for many veterans, including addiction treatment, other insurance providers may be able to cover some of your rehab costs.
 Veterans who have private insurance that works with the VA may be able to have supplemental coverage, depending on the facility and program.

 With insurance outside of the VA, you may have access to private rehab facilities if there isn’t space in a VA program.
-Your private insurance provider will help cover your rehab costs, which helps ease the worry about financial matters so you can focus on what’s important: your recovery.
+Your private insurance provider, such as TRICARE or Optum, may help cover your rehab costs, which helps ease the worry about financial matters so you can focus on what’s important: your recovery.

 If you receive care at a VA medical center, the VA will bill the private insurance company or charge copays for veterans who are currently employed and have other non-VA insurance.